 In general, for taxable years beginning on or after January 1, 2015, California law conforms to the Internal Revenue Code (IRC) as of January 1, 2015.
 However, there are continuing differences between California and federal law.
 When California conforms to federal tax law changes, we do not always adopt all of the changes made at the federal level.
 For more information, go to ftb.ca.gov and search for conformity.
 Additional information can be found in FTB Pub.
-1001, Supplemental Guidelines to California Adjustments, the instructions for California Schedule CA (540 or 540NR), and the Business Entity tax booklets.
+1001.
+Supplemental Guidelines to California Adjustments, the instructions for California Schedule CA (540), California Adjustments - Residents, or Schedule CA (540NR), California Adjustments - Nonresidents or Part-Year Residents, and the Business Entity tax booklets.